Add to favourites

 Training Programme for Dispensing GP Practices

-This eLearning training package has been developed to support G. P. Practices who dispense medicines throughout rural & island communities in Scotland.
-The training development involved collaboration with several key stakeholders from Health Boards, the Rural GP Association of Scotland (RGPAS), GP Practices, the Doctors Dispensing Association (DDA), Scottish Government and Pharmacy colleagues.
+This eLearning training package has been developed to support GP Practices who dispense medicines throughout rural & island communities in Scotland.
+The training development involved collaboration with several key stakeholders from Health Boards, the Rural GP Association of Scotland (RGPAS), Dispensing GP Practices, the Dispensing Doctors' Association (DDA), Scottish Government, National Services Scotland (NSS) and Pharmacy colleagues.

 The training is for practice managers, administrative staff and others who dispense medicines within rural and island Primary Care Practices.